stephend/citybeautiful.nz/about/index.md

 I'm a member of [Greater Auckland](http://www.greaterauckland.org.nz/), and student member of the [New Zealand Planning Institute](http://www.planning.org.nz/).
 The views expressed on this website, however, are mine alone.

-This blog does not allow public comments (yet).
-Feel free to send any via email or social media.
+This blog allows public comments using [disqus](https://disqus.com/).
+Sometimes they'll be turned off, for example when a post is crossposted somewhere else more popular that has its own comments.
+You can also feel free to send any comments via email or the social medias.

 ### Contact me